Python Requests: Retry Failed Requests [2024]

 Conclusion

 Handling failed requests is critical to building a robust and reliable web scraper.
-In this tutorial, we looked into the importance of retrying failed requests and what to know to code them.
-Now you know:
+In this tutorial, we showed you the importance of retrying failed requests and how to apply retry logic to your Python scraper using third-party libraries and custom methods with the Requests library.

-• The most important Python Requests retry logic considerations.
+• The most essential Python Requests retry logic considerations.

 • The two best options for retries.

-• How to retry requests with different HTTP methods.
+• How to retry requests for different HTTP methods.